niyuanqi/SNAP/README.md

 **DiffIm.py :**

 Uses WCSremap and HOTPANTS routines (Andrew Becker) to subtract fits files and create image difference files.
 WCSremap matches images astrometrically, while HOTPANTS matches images photometrically (using convolution) for subtraction.
+Outputs a difference image, and a convolved image which is the science image photometrically matched to the difference image.
+When performing photometry, use convolved image for reference stars measurements and difference image for source measurements.

 Basic usage (sample)

-*% python -m SNAP.DiffIm srcfile_name reffile_name outfile_name*
+*% python -m SNAP.DiffIm srcfile_name reffile_name difffile_name convfile_name*

 Try in terminal